Snaacky/thewiki/docs/tutorials/comparison.md

 # Comparison

 Quality comparisons are frequently used within the enthusiast community to compare the video quality offered by different sources/releases.
-[It serves as a great way to distinguish the differences between a bad source and a good source](/guides/quality/#types-of-releases), and can help you determine which one to go for your watching needs.
+[It serves as a great way to distinguish the differences between good and bad sources](/guides/quality/#types-of-releases), and can help you determine which one to download.

-This guide goes through the process of setting up and effectively utilizing [VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview), a previewer utility for [VapourSynth](https://github.com/vapoursynth/vapoursynth), to produce effective quality comparisons that will allow you to ascertain which release offers the best visual experience.
+This guide goes through the process of setting up and effectively utilizing [VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview), a previewer utility for [VapourSynth](https://github.com/vapoursynth/vapoursynth), to produce useful quality comparisons that will allow you to ascertain which release offers the best visual experience.

 ## Setup